-Holidays - Jobseeker's Benefit and Jobseeker's Allowance
+Holidays - Jobseeker's Benefit, Jobseeker's Benefit (Self-Employed) and Jobseeker's Allowance

-You can receive your Jobseeker's Benefit or Jobseeker's Allowance payment for 2 weeks holidays (i.e. 12 days excluding Sundays) in any calendar year.
-These holidays may be taken abroad.
+Persons in receipt of Jobseeker's Benefit, Jobseeker's Benefit (Self-Employed) or Jobseeker's Allowance can take 2 weeks holidays (i.e. 12 days excluding Sundays) in any calendar year.
 You are required to inform your Intreo Centre/Branch Office two weeks in advance of your departure.
 You must give a minimum of 10 days' notice, and you cannot apply more than 21 days in advance.
-You can apply in person at your local Intreo Centre/Branch Office or online through the www.welfare.ie website.
+You can apply online through the www.mywelfare.ie website.